vipul-dunde/sarvam-rag/README.md

 ### Overview
 The Sarvam RAG system is designed to meet all the requirements outlined in the problem statement.
 You can view the full problem details [here](https://docs.google.com/document/d/1y6Ol_9cLP1VPrHUR7NfXcYtAECZRXAhmmTKM5sc24HQ/edit).
+Key Highlights:
+Application Can distinguish between different Tools Such as VectorStoreTool, SaravamLanguageTool, MathTool, and NormalQuery.
+**SaravamLanguageTool** is additional tool which calls sarvamAI translate api with toolkit Calling.

 ### Key Features:
    1. **Retrieval-Augmented Generation (RAG)**: Implemented using Qdrant Vector Store and Google Generative AI API.